slatedocs/slate/source/includes/_accounts.md

 Transaction signing and serialization is entirely carried out in the browser using [ethereumjs-tx](https://github.com/ethereum/ethereumjs-tx) and the `eth_sendRawTransaction` RPC; the plaintext private key never touches our servers at any time.

 Invoking contract methods is unchanged from normal use (from the client's perspective).
-The Augur API functions can simply be called in the usual way (e.g., `Augur.reputationFaucet`), and augur.js will default to client-side transactions if the user is logged in.
+The Augur API functions can simply be called in the usual way (e.g., `augur.reputationFaucet`), and augur.js will default to client-side transactions if the user is logged in.

 <aside class="notice">Since the user's account key is an ordinary Ethereum private key, the user's key (and therefore their funds and Reputation) can be used with any Ethereum node.
 Therefore, although the accounts system is managed using an ordinary web server, since the user's funds are neither tied to nor controlled by our server, the accounts are still decentralized in the ways that (in our opinion) matter.</aside>